Relativistic mergers of compact binaries in clusters: The fingerprint of the spin: Testing the implementation

 The 2.5 term only takes into account energy and angular momentum loss due to GWs.
 The 1 and 2 PN terms are conservative, they conserve energy and angular momentum, and they are the main contribution to periapsis shift.

 In figures (\ref{fig:petersupto25pnecc}) and (\ref{fig:petersupto25pnsemi}) we show the time evolution for a binary in which we have taken into account the correcting terms 1PN, 2PN and 2.5PN.
 Even though the 1 and 2PN terms are conserving energy, the binary coalesces quicker than in the Peters approximation, because they change the orbital velocity and thus the 2.5PN term acts slightly stronger.
+The small rise in eccentricity very close to the merger is a known effect of the PN expansion at the limits of its region of validity.

 The contribution at 3PN and 3.5PN order are small compared to the leading order, but these terms cause the orbit to diverge when the binary enters the last few $R_S$\footnote{Private communication with Seppo Mikkola and Cliff Will}.
 This is an important effect, since with PN terms up to order 2.5 one could in principle let the system evolve until an overlap of the Schwarzschild radii.
 When including 3PN and 3.5PN, on the other hand, this becomes impossible and in order to avoid unphysical, divergent behavior one has to abort the integration at larger separations.
 For this reason we choose the criterion $r = 5 R_S$ where $r$ is the instantaneous separation and $R_S$ is the combined Schwarzschild radius.